 The menu will include a range of classic entrees, such as roast turkey and spaghetti and meatballs, as well as some items that have helped put the Prime Smokehouse on the culinary map, such as jambalaya and lasagna.

 “We’re all a little nervous, and even a little scared by what is going on,” Wiley says.
 “But I cannot tell you how many words of encouragement, how many dedicated members of the community have exhibited such strength and heart in the face of all this.
 We’re seeing the best in people, which reminds us why Rocky Mount is such a special place.”

-Others wising to contribute to The Boys & Girls Club Healthy Meals Initiative should contact the Boys & Girls Club of the Tar River Region at 252-977-9924.
+Others wising to contribute to The Boys & Girls Clubs Healthy Meals Initiative should contact the Boys & Girls Clubs of the Tar River Region at 252-977-9924.